GregHarris90/Weather-App/README.md

 *I've almost completed all the requirements, I just need to finish my 5 day forecast and fix an issue with my buttons that generate under the search bar*

-- EDIT 02/07/21: So I've been working on this project for the last couple days and still couldn't get these last two part to work.
+- EDIT 02/07/21: So I've been working on this project for the last couple days and still couldn't get these last two parts to work.
 I tried to fix my broken button when a city is searched again but can't figure it out.

 - Also built my 5 day Forecast section but ran out of time to finish the API call to properly populate these cards with the correct information.
 Besides these two parts of the webpage I got everything mostly working.